 Event Coordinator

-My name is Corey/Corabelle Hall.
+My name is Corabelle Hall.
 I identify as genderfluid.

 Pronouns: she/they

-My name is Corey Hall (aka Corabelle) and I am a peer support specialist, targeted case manager, and an event coordinator.
-I am 32 years old, and I am from a small town right outside of Louisville.
-I have a Master’s in Psychology, and it is my dream to earn my doctorate one day.
-I battle daily with my own struggles of mental illness, but I will not let this stop me from pursing my dreams.
+I am a Peer Support Specialist, Targeted Case Manager, and an Event Coordinator.
+I am from a small town right outside of Louisville.
+I have a Master’s in Psychology.
+I battle daily with my own struggles of mental illness, but I will not let this stop me from pursing my dreams and aspirations.

 I know the struggles that arise being a gender-fluid individual, and I want to be an advocate for my community.
 This is not only as a drag queen, but as a professional in whom the members of my community can trust.